wswebcreation/webdriver-image-comparison/docs/OPTIONS.md

 - **Default:** `.tmp/`
 - **Mandatory:** no

 The directory that will hold all the actual / difference screenshots.
 If not set, the default value will be used.
-A function that ac cepts an option object can also be used to set the screenshotPath value:
+A function that accepts an option object can also be used to set the screenshotPath value:
 ```
   getFolder = type = options => {
     const testFolder = path.dirname(options.specs[0]);